When it comes to terrariums, the phrase “bigger is better” rings true in many ways.

 The clean slate that a tank offers is an attractive proposition for those with an uncompromising vision.
 There are limits to what you can do in a bottle, trust me.

 Finally, these tanks really shine as practical planters and reptile enclosures, too (where you’re not fighting the container to get the best from it).

 Okay, so we’ve outlined a variety of different use cases for large terrariums of different shapes.
 Now we have to find them.

 This can be tricky – seeing as we’re often looking for unusually large, custom, or vintage items – but I do have some ideas of where you might start.

-- For large bottle gardens – Look to Etsy for vintage glass carboys and glass demijohns, or check here on Amazon for the exact carboy that we found in our local garden centre (pictured above).
+- For large bottle gardens – Look to Etsy for vintage glass carboys and glass demijohns, or check here on Amazon for the exact carboy that we found in our local garden center (pictured above).

-- For large planted terrariums – Shop wardian cases from Leadhead Glass on Etsy or H Potter on Amazon.
+- For large planted terrariums – Shop Wardian cases from Leadhead Glass on Etsy or H Potter on Amazon.

 Which one are you going to go for?
 Let me know in the comments.

 Then for more larger terrarium/vivarium advice (e.g., ventilation, drainage, lighting), check out my Complete Guide to Vivariums!